syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting FontAttributes

-The Masked Entry control provides the user to customize the font attribute of the text inside the entry part using `FontAttributes` property of type FontAttributes.
+The Masked Entry control allows the user to customize the font attribute of the text inside the entry part using the `FontAttributes` property of the type FontAttributes.

 {% tabs %}
 {% highlight XAML %}